-The Division of General Education provides an introduction to a broad range of disciplines.
-The curriculum examines a variety of subjects in the light of biblical truth.
-It prepares the student to engage in critical thinking and develops his/her communication skills so that the student is better able to share the gospel of Jesus Christ intelligently and effectively.
-The curriculum is designed to broaden the student's knowledge in diverse areas such as science and the humanities within a Christian world view.
+The Division of General Education introduces the student to a broad range of the sciences and humanities from a Christian world view.
+It prepares the student in critical thinking and develop communication skills so that he/she is better able to share the gospel of Jesus Christ intelligently and effectively.

-The outcomes of the General Education department are such that upon completion of required courses, the student should be able to:
+The objectives of the General Education department are such that upon completion of required courses, the student should be able to:

-- 1. Demonstrate analytical reading skills and utilize these skills throughout the curriculum.
+- 1. Exhibit a commitment to academics by demonstrating analytical reading skills, proficient writing skills, and the ability to utilize correct grammatical principles and sentence and paragraph structure.
 (Related to value Academics) - 2.
-Demonstrate proficient writing skills, including correct grammatical principles and sentence and paragraph structure.
+Identify, collect, analyze, organize, and format data in order to construct logical, innovative, and well-developed written work.
 (Related to value Academics) - 3.
-Identify, collect, analyze, organize, and format data in order to construct logical, innovative, and well-developed written work.
+Recognize and utilize diverse rhetorical styles to develop the necessary skills in order to become an effective oral and written communicator.
 (Related to value Academics) - 4.
-Recognize and utilize diverse rhetorical styles to develop the necessary skills in order to become an effective oral and written communicator.
+Employ critical thinking and logical reasoning capabilities through identifying, formulating, and communicating rational arguments.
 (Related to value Academics) - 5.
-Employ critical thinking and logical reasoning capabilities through identifying, formulating, and communicating rational arguments.
+Demonstrate appreciation for and understanding of arts and humanities, the sciences, principles of business, and the social sciences, detect God's role in each discipline, and use this knowledge to develop a Christian worldview.
 (Related to value Academics) - 6.
-Demonstrate appreciation for and understanding of arts and humanities, the sciences, principles of business, and the social sciences, detect God's role in each discipline, and use this knowledge to develop a Christian worldview.
+Explain literary, ethical, sociological, scientific, and historical processes and identify rationales and values for continued study of these processes in order to comprehend and relate to the culture in which he/she lives and works.
 (Related to value Academics) - 7.
-Explain literary, ethical, sociological, scientific, and historical processes and identify rationales and values for continued study of these processes in order to comprehend and relate to the culture in which he/she lives and works.
-(Related to value Academics) - 8.
-Complete research utilizing the appropriate research tools, including bible software. - 9.
-Exhibit a commitment to academics, demonstrated through grit, and the willingness to overcome academic challenges and obstacles as well as dedication to lifelong learning.
-(Related to value Academics)

-10. Recognize the prevalence of media in contemporary contexts and the value of the use of media in ministry.
+Complete research utilizing the appropriate research tools, including Bible software. - 8.
+Recognize the prevalence of media in contemporary contexts and the value of the use of media in ministry.